wso2/product-apim/modules/integration/tests-common/clients/publisher/docs/ThrottlingPoliciesApi.md

 <a name="getSubscriptionThrottlingPolicies"></a>
 # **getSubscriptionThrottlingPolicies**
-> List&lt;SubscriptionPolicyDTO&gt; getSubscriptionThrottlingPolicies(tierQuotaType, ifNoneMatch)
+> SubscriptionPolicyListDTO getSubscriptionThrottlingPolicies(limit, offset, ifNoneMatch)

-Get subscription throttling policies based on quota type
+Get streaming throttling policies

-This operation can be used to list the available subscription policies for a given tenent ID based on the given quota type.
-Quota Type should be provide as a query parameters and supported Quota types are \&quot;requestCount\&quot; ,\&quot;bandwidthVolume\&quot; and \&quot;eventCount\&quot;
+This operation can be used to list the available streaming subscription policies

 ### Example
 ```java